Chrome Util¶

-Visual element annotation for the Chrome DevTools MCP server — highlight elements, guide users through workflows, and let users point Claude to elements with Ctrl+I.
+Visual element annotation for the Chrome DevTools MCP server — highlight elements, guide users through workflows, and read user selections.

 Short alias: chrome